 Now the thing about dopamine is that it doesn’t hang around for a long time.
-So when you see that surge of dopamine and you see your daughter’s really excited and motivated towards something, we kind of go to ride that wave and you know, some girls will do that on their own and they will just move forward and chase it down and get into action.
+So when you see that surge of dopamine and you see your daughter is really excited and motivated towards something, we kind of have to ride that wave.
+Some girls will do that on their own and they will just move forward and chase it down and get into action.
 But there will be some girls who don’t ride that wave and don’t act immediately.
-And what they do instead is that they kind of stop.
-And this can be an indication that they’re kind of weighing up the risk and reward that is associated from doing whatever it is they’ve been excited about previously.
-So when they have that moment of kind of balancing that risk and reward, what they can do is start thinking about all of the things that could go wrong, all of the risks that are associated with doing that.
+What they do instead is stop.

-All of the ways that they may be judged as a result of doing that.
-And if in that moment, the motivation that they feel to go towards whatever the challenge or the goal is, doesn’t outweigh that feeling of risk, then they won’t move forward and they won’t be assertive about achieving that.
-What they’re starting to do is tick over and think about all of the risks that might be associated and feeling the fear that can be associated with taking a risk or making changes or doing something that they’ve never done before.
-So this is the moment when parents can really come and co-regulate and we’ve used that word a bit, but it’s when parents are with their daughters in that moment, validating how they feel, but then importantly, helping them regulate the emotions they’re feeling and reframe those risks and those negative thoughts that they’re having about pursuing whatever their goal is.
+This is the moment when parents can really come and co-regulate and we’ve used that word a bit, but it’s when parents are with their daughters in that moment, validating how they feel, but then importantly, helping them regulate the emotions they’re feeling and reframing those risks and those negative thoughts that they’re having about pursuing whatever their goal is.

-And we know that there’s an important neurochemical that is upregulated when we co-regulate with our kids.
-So, whenever we give them a cuddle, we spend time with them , we bond with them, we have an upregulation ofa neurochemical called oxytocin.
-So oxytocin is really important with that bonding of a parent to a child.
-But the wonderful thing about oxytocin is that it also calms down our stress responses.
-So whenever we look after our kids, whenever we’re with them and comfort them, we have those high levels of oxytocin.
-And what happens as a result is that that stress response quietens down and then they are more capable of reframing the situation into a more positive light.
+There is an important neurochemical that is released when we co-regulate with our kids.
+Whenever we give them a cuddle, spend time with them , we bond with them, we have an upregulation of a neurochemical called oxytocin.
+Oxytocin is really important with the bonding of a parent to a child.
+The wonderful thing about oxytocin is that it also calms down our stress responses.
+So whenever we look after our kids, whenever we’re with them and comfort them, we release oxytocin.
+What happens as a result, is that that stress response quietens down and then they are more capable of reframing the situation into a more positive light.

 It absolutely is.
-The teenage brain is incredibly plastic and we have to reinforce the pathways that we want to keep in our teenage brains because the ones that we don’t use will go away.
-So this is absolutely relevant for assertiveness.
-So we need to practice being assertive so we can become more assertive
+The teenage brain is incredibly plastic and we have to use and reinforce the pathways that we want to keep in our brain when we are teens because the ones that we don’t use will go away.
+This is absolutely relevant for assertiveness, so we need to practice being assertive so we can become more assertive.

 So let’s say I have a daughter who comes home from school one day and announces to me that she’s incredibly passionate about saving the world and in particular single use plastics and she wants to encourage her entire class into not using single use plastics for all of term three.
-I can see that that wave has started.
-I can see that she’s, you know, on it.
+I can see that dopamine wave has started.
 How do I then as a parent, take her through those stages?